profsmith89/ctps/_sources/chap03.md

 ### chap03/replace32.py

 def my_replace(s, old, new):
-    """Returns a string replacing all occurrences of old with new.""" i = 0           # tracks where we are in the input string j = len(old)    # skip-ahead amount for index calculations new_s = s[0:0]  # the new string we're building
+    """Returns a string replacing all instances of old with new.""" i = 0           # tracks where we are in the input string j = len(old)    # skip-ahead amount for index calculations new_s = s[0:0]  # the new string we're building